Java under the Microscope: Stack, Heap, and GC using Code Examples

 System.out.println("=== Start of main ===");

-// Create a regular object, the reference is stored on the stack
+// Creating a regular object, the reference is stored on the stack

 Point p1 = new Point(100, 200);

-// Stack main: p1 -> Point object on the heap
+// Stack main: p1 -> object Point in heap

-// Add the object to the cache via SoftReference
+// Adding the object to the cache through SoftReference

 cache.put("first", new SoftReference<>(p1));

-// Even if p1 becomes null, the object can live as long as the SoftReference holds the reference
+// Even if p1 becomes null, the object may live as long as SoftReference holds the reference

 p1 = null;

-// Call the method that creates temporary objects
+// Calling a method that creates temporary objects

 createTemporaryPoints();

-// Inside the multiplyPoint method, the stack frame: temporary objects are deleted after exiting
+// Inside the method, stack frame multiplyPoint: temporary objects are removed after exit

-// Force garbage collection (for demonstration purposes only)
+// Forced garbage collector call (for demonstration purposes only)

 System.gc();